mjordan/iipqa/README.md

 * That files and directories in the import packages are arranged according to how each of the batch modules expects them to be arranged.
 * That directories named to indicate page order for books and newspapers issues are numeric.
 * That there are no extra files like .Thumbs.db, .DS_Store, or log files mixed in with the import packages.
+* That MODS XML files in import packages validate.

 ## Usage